mmillar-bolis/MDunmeris/index.md

 Following the [lineage of Ehlnofex languages](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages), one can see that Dunmeris is derived from Aldmeris.
 If anyone has further interest, for an additional translation guide, resource, and inspiration, there is a fascinating project to [document Aldmeris](https://tes-sandbox.fandom.com/wiki/Aldmeris_(Language)).

-In addition, there is also another dialect of Dunmeris, as documented by [HrafnirII](https://www.imperial-library.info/users/hrafnir-ii), called [Ald Redoranis](https://www.imperial-library.info/content/hrafnirs-languages-nordic#Dunmeris), which is notable for being from the fourth era.
+There are other dialects of Dunmeris as well.
+[Hrafnir II](https://www.imperial-library.info/users/hrafnir-ii) documents [Ald Redoranis](https://www.imperial-library.info/content/hrafnirs-languages-nordic#Dunmeris), a notable fourth era dialect.
+[Tarhiel](https://archiveofourown.org/users/tarhiel) writes about an Ashlander dialect called [Velothi](https://chameleonspell.tumblr.com/post/147090784528/ashlander-language-1-phonemes).
+Isfendil is recording the southern dialect of [Veki](https://conworkshop.com/view_language.php?l=DUNMR) Dunmeris.

-Since Casual Dunmeris is still new and developing, I have also taken to inventing words as the need arises, based on already available nouns and verbs that I smash together.
+Since Casual Dunmeris is ultimately still developing, I have also taken to inventing words as the need arises, based on already available nouns and verbs that I smash together.
+As a last resort, I might adapt an Aldmeri word if one exists.

 As the culture is *very* high-context, it seems proper that much of the language information appear implicit.
-Looking at examples such as the [Words of the Wind](https://en.uesp.net/wiki/Lore:Words_of_the_Wind) and [The Book of Dawn and Dusk](https://en.uesp.net/wiki/Lore:The_Book_of_Dawn_and_Dusk), I have also structured some phrases like prayers or poetry.
+Looking at examples such as the [Words of the Wind](https://en.uesp.net/wiki/Lore:Words_of_the_Wind) and [The Book of Dawn and Dusk](https://en.uesp.net/wiki/Lore:The_Book_of_Dawn_and_Dusk), I have also structured some phrases to look like prayers or mantras.

 ---